 4. On 12-28-2017, we learned that the medical license had been granted!
 We are awaiting decision on dates of the trip for next summer.

-1. We have set the dates for our trip from July 4 - 19.
+1. We have set the dates for our trip for this summer.
 We will be residing on the campus of Nazareth Hospital and look forward to seeing what God has planned for us with work there.
 Dr. Smith with helping with patient care along with educational projects being planned.
 Autumn will be helping along with Haylee at Nazareth Village which is next to the hospital and volunteering at the hospital also.
 Haylee, who is 5 years old, is looking forward to getting to be a shepherdess at the Nazareth Village and finally getting to see Mozi, a special donkey there.
 You can find out more about the Nazareth Village by checking out their website.